Photo: Members of “The Tinio Brigade”. Anti American Resistance in the Ilocos Provinces, 1899-190.

 backyard eskrima

 The Paternal Great Grandfather of Mandirigma.orgs' Guro Dino Flores, Segundo Flores was a Katipunero serving under the General Simeón Ola y Arboleda in the Bicol Region.
 Major Simeón Ola y Arboleda was under General Vito Belarmino, the Zone Commander of the Revolutionary Forces in the Bicol Region. ---------- Simeón Ola y Arboleda Municipal President of Albay, In office 1904–1908 Born: 2 September 1865 Guinobatan, Albay, Philippines Died : 14 February 1952 (aged 86) Guinobatan, Albay, Philippines Organization: Katipunan Simeón Ola y Arboleda (September 2, 1865 – February 14, 1952) was a hero of the Philippine Revolution and the last general to surrender to American forces during the Philippine-American War.
 Biography Simeon Ola was born on September 2, 1865 to Vicente Ola and Apolonia Arboleda, who were ordinary citizens with little money.
 He was enrolled in Holy Rosary Minor Seminary and studied Philosophy, but didn't finish the course.
 He joined the local branch of the Katipunan in his hometown province of Albay and later became the leader.
 With the help of a parish priest he was able to acquire arms to support his men.
 He was promoted to the rank of captain after the battle of Camalig in Albay, 1898 and again promoted to the rank of major after a daring ambush mission that led to the capture of three Americans.
 He was also the leader of the subsequent valiant attacks on Albay towns namely, Oas, Ligao and Jovellar.
 He later surrendered on the condition that his men would be granted amnesty.
 He was put on trial and was proven guilty of sedition and was sentenced to thirty years in prison.
 In 1904, he was given a pardon and returned to his place of birth and became the municipal president.
 The regional police command in Legazpi City was name after him.
 SIMEON A. OLA (1865-1952) Revolutionist In Guinobatan, Albay hailed Simeon Ola, the man who would lead the Bicolanos fight for their freedom.
 He was born on September 2, 1865 to Vicente Ola and Apolonia Arboleda.
 Ola was highly regarded in Guinobatan, being the teniente de cuadrillos and a trusted confidant of Father Carlos Cabido, the parish priest of his town.
 These positions helped him carry out his revolutionary works – recruiting men and acquiring firearms for the revolutionary army.
 He connived with the jail warden in his town, Sergeant Loame, to free about 93 prisoners.
 The prisoners soon joined his army.
 In April 1898, he fought in the battle of Camalig.
 General Vito Belarmino, the Zone Commander of the Revolutionary Forces in the Bicol Region, designated him the rank of a Captain.
 Fully committed to the cause of the revolution, he also raised funds amounting to P42, 000.00, which he turned over to General Mariano Trias, Secretary of Finance of the Revolutionary Government.
 On January 23, 1900, he was promoted Major after he successfully effected an ambush and captured three American soldiers: Dubose, Fred Hunter and Russel.
 In February that same year, his troops fought against the Americans in Arimbay, Legaspi.
 His cousin Jose Arboleda perished in the bloody battle.
 American soldiers’ mighty firepower and combat training did not dampen his spirit; he continued to fight so that his men were encouraged and more men joined his army.
 With the army of Colonel Engracio Orence, he fought valiantly in the battle of Binogsacan in Guinobatan, Albay.
 His army rested for over a month in July 1901 when he accompanied General Belarmino to Manila.
 He resumed his campaign in August by raiding the town of Oas, Albay.
 On August 12, 1902, he ambushed the American detachment at Macabugos, Ligao.
 Ola became a marked man to the Americans.
 Although his troops were easily repulsed during battles, the Americans took him seriously.
 From March to October 1903, the Americans set up the reconcentration system as a means to stop Ola’s activities.
 Because of the damage it caused even to the innocent civilians, they turned into negotiations.
 They sent Ramon Santos and Major Jesse S. Garwood of the Constabulary as emissaries to negotiate for his surrender, which he politely refused.
 Instead, he carried on his battle.
 On July 15, 1903, he ambushed the 31st Philippine Scout Garrison under the command of Sergeant Nicolas Napoli in Joveliar, Albay.
 The persistent effort of the peace panel and his battle weary men made Ola realized that he could never win the war.
 He became open to the agreement set by Colonel Harry H. Bandholtz, the Assistant Commander of the Constabulary in Lucena, Tayabas, for his surrender.
 The agreement included general amnesty, fair treatment and justice to his comrades in arms.
 On September 25, 1903 the negotiating panel composed of Ramon Santos, Eligio Arboleda, Epifanio Orozco, Frank L. Pyle, John Paegelow, J.B.
 Allison and Joseph Rogers went to his camp in Malagnaton, Mapaco, Guinobatan.
-Eventually, Ola surrendered to Governor Bette and Colonel … [Read more...]
+Eventually, Ola surrendered to Governor Bette and Colonel Bandholtz.
+Charged with … [Read more...]

 Emilio Aguinaldo filmed with actor Douglas Fairbanks, Philippines, 1931